DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

               ==?000000000??=
 ```

-For our third report we're doing it differently.
+For my third report I'm doing it differently.
 I was allowed to make my
 project in Tauri instead of Electron.
-We'll be covering the steps to integrate Tauri into our Ionic project, how
+We'll be covering the steps to integrate Tauri into my Ionic project, how
 we can make use of the Tauri API, the Rust backend and the process for building
-and cross-building our application.
+and cross-building my application.
 Afterwards I will be comparing the two against each other,
 as well as the other options we've seen before.